 Concerned about preparing these children for a better life and keeping them off the streets, we partnered with Jésus Respondé (a local non-profit Paraguayan organization) to develop a comprehensive strategy.

-As a first step, local churches came together to build nutrition centres throughout the country.
+As a first step, local churches came together to build Community Centres throughout the country.

 Considered as “beacons of hope” for thousands of children, these centers often provide a hub of local activity and a safe haven for underprivileged kids and orphans.